lbenie/docker-nogo/README.md

 Thanks to [publysher](https://github.com/publysher) for inspiring this image.

 In contrary of his docker image, I've added [nodejs](https://nodejs.org/) to the image since I needed `npm` to build my projects dependencies with bitbucket pipelines.
-Also it contains openssh for transfering files with scp over my production server.
+Also it contains openssh for transfering files with scp/rsync over my production server.

 The build is relatively small at ~25MB.